DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     When you call the "dispose" method on a MeshReflectorMaterial, it will release any memory and other resources that are associated with the material, freeing up resources for other parts of the application to use.
 This is particularly important when working with complex 3D scenes that may contain many materials, objects, and other resources.

     In general, you should call the "dispose" method on a MeshReflectorMaterial when you are finished using it, or when you want to replace it with another material.
 This will help to ensure that the resources associated with the material are cleaned up in a timely and efficient manner, and will prevent potential performance issues in your 3D application.

+* **addEventListener**

+    is a method that is used in JavaScript to attach event listeners to an element.

+    In JavaScript, events are notifications that are sent to your script when certain things happen in the web page, such as a user clicking a button, a page finishing loading, or an element being updated.
+Event listeners are functions that are called when an event occurs, allowing you to respond to the event and take some action.

+    The "addEventListener" method is used to attach an event listener to an element.
+You can specify the type of event you want to listen for (such as "click", "load", or "mousemove"), and the function you want to be called when the event occurs.
+For example:

+    ```
+        document.querySelector("button").addEventListener("click", function() {
+            console.log("Button was clicked");
+        });
+    ```js

+    In this example, an event listener is attached to a button element, and it will log a message to the console whenever the button is clicked.

+    The "addEventListener" method is a powerful tool for working with events in JavaScript, and is used in many different types of web applications, including games, interactive user interfaces, and more.

 * **normalScale**